 Our Board may choose to increase or decrease our club dues in the future depending on needs.
 We actively seek donations, we are a 501(c)(3) non-profit, and rely on fundraising to purchase additional equipment and to offset the cost for paddlers to go to races.
 We are fortunate to have a significant amount of boats and equipment already donated to our club and ask that all paddlers maintain and protect these assets.

 When and where are the races?

 The National Championships are each summer — usually the first week of August or last week in July.
-The Nationals are often far from California and the races themselves span four days!
+The Nationals are often far from California and the races themselves span four days.
 It’s not a small commitment to go to them.

 Do I have to race?

 No. Racing is optional for all members but we want everyone to train to be the best that they can be.
 No one is forced to race but we do expect everyone to do what is required to improve in the sport.